WPMedia/news-theme-css/readme.md

 After running `npm run build` and then `npm run build-guide`, open styleguide/index.html

+### Update the style of the styleguide (meta)
+- Go to michelangelo/kss_styleguide/custom-template/index.hbs
+- Change relevant issues
+- Make sure to run `npm run build-all` to see effect
+- View locally in styleguide/index.html

 ### To publish a new version
 1. Run build and then build-guide
 2. Commit changes and push to origin master